Wooden statue of Hanoman fighting an ogre, 1940-1955, height: 47 cm. Photos: Roland Smeets / Understanding Balinese woodcarvings

 According to collector Roland Smeets, author of the book Understanding Balinese Woodcarvings, the statue of Hanoman fighting an ogre (depicted on page 107) is very rare:

-‘The fact that Hanoman is depicted with a smooth skin and less movement than in later woodcarvings proofs that it’s an old statue from 1930-1940, because in the past statues had a more stiff pose.
+‘The fact that Hanoman is depicted with a smooth skin and less movement than in later woodcarvings proofs that it’s an old statue, because in the past statues had a more stiff pose.
 Moreover, it was not until the second half of the 20th century that woodcarvers competed with each other who could carve the most beautiful monkey fur.
 Before that, Hanoman and other monkey warriors were depicted with a smooth human skin, just like in the old drawings and kamasan paintings.’

 What particularly appeals to me is the deeper meaning of the wood carving.
 When I first saw the statue, it reminded me of a real battle scene from, for example, WWII.
 The unknown woodcarver has done a good job of portraying the horrors of war.
 See the painful look on the ogre’s face and the way Hanoman presses his head to the ground with his foot.
 You can’t help feeling sorry for Hanoman’s slain enemy.

 The story* of Hanoman fighting the ogres in Lanka and his other brave deeds from the Ramayana are very popular in Bali.
 They are retold during wayang performances and reenacted in Kecak dance.
 Sculptures of Hanoman and other Vahana warriors are also used as guardians for temples and other important buildings.